Understanding Sources of Demographic Predictability in Brain MRI via Disentangling Anatomy and Contrast: Experiments and Results

 \section{Experiments and Results}

 We first evaluate the demographic signal within each dataset using T1-weighted images under matched train–test conditions to quantify the relative contributions of structural ($z_{\text{anat}}$) and acquisition-dependent ($z_{\text{contrast}}$) representations (Table~\ref{tab:auc_results}).
-Models trained on raw images achieve the highest overall performance across tasks (e.g., sex BalAcc 0.92–0.96; race BalAcc 0.86–0.97; age MAE 2.67–5.15 years).
-Anatomy-focused representations largely preserve this performance, for instance, sex prediction reaches 0.93 in OASIS and 0.96 in HCP, indicating that substantial demographic signal is embedded in structural variation.
+Models trained on raw images achieve the highest overall performance across tasks (e.g., sex BalAcc 0.92–0.96; age MAE 2.67–5.15 years).
+Anatomy-focused representations largely preserve this performance, for instance, sex prediction reaches 0.93 in OASIS, indicating that substantial demographic signal is embedded in structural variation.
 When training jointly across all datasets, this pattern remains consistent (Sex 0.96 Raw vs. 0.96 Anat vs. 0.78 Contrast), suggesting that the dominance of anatomical signal is not driven by single-dataset effects.
-Importantly, contrast-only embeddings—despite explicitly minimizing anatomical content—retain non-trivial predictive power.
-Sex prediction from $z_{\text{contrast}}$ achieves BalAcc 0.71 in OASIS and 0.81 in HCP (0.78 in joint training), while race prediction remains above chance in OASIS (0.71), HCP (0.70), and joint training (0.68).
-Even for age, contrast embeddings yield informative MAE values (e.g., 6.28 years in OASIS, 2.77 years in HCP, and 5.21 jointly).
-Although consistently lower than raw and anatomy-based models, these results demonstrate that acquisition-dependent contrast alone carries a measurable demographic signal.
+Importantly, contrast embeddings, despite explicitly minimizing anatomical content, retain non-trivial predictive power.
+Sex prediction from $z_{\text{contrast}}$ achieves BalAcc 0.71 in OASIS and 0.81 in HCP (0.78 in joint training), while race prediction remains above chance in OASIS (0.71), and joint training (0.68).
+Even for age, contrast embeddings yield informative MAE values (e.g., 6.28 years in OASIS, and 5.21 jointly).
+Although consistently lower than those of the raw-image and anatomy-based models, these results demonstrate that contrast alone retains a demographic signal when evaluated within a single domain.

-To further investigate whether demographic signal reflects stable biological variation or dataset-specific acquisition effects, we evaluate cross-dataset generalization.
-We train models on one dataset and test on another, thereby introducing a shift in acquisition protocols, scanner vendors, and population characteristics.
-This setting allows us to assess whether the demographic signal persists when acquisition-dependent correlations no longer match between training and testing distributions (Table~\ref{tab:cross_dataset_generalization}).